To see the Social Media Release, please click here: http://smr.newswire.ca/en/csa-standards/deep-earth-storage-of-industrial-carbon-emissions

-IPAC-CO2 Research Inc. is designed to meet a public and regulatory need in the global CCS chain by providing an independent performance and risk assessment of geologic storage of carbon dioxide.
-Carbon capture and storage technology has been identified by the UN Intergovernmental Panel on Climate Change as one of the most promising near-term technologies for the rapid reduction of global CO(2) emissions.
+IPAC-CO2 is designed to meet a public and regulatory need in the global CCS chain by providing an independent performance assessment of geological storage of carbon dioxide.
+Carbon capture and storage technology has been identified by the UN Intergovernmental Panel on Climate Change as one of the most promising near-term technologies for the rapid reduction of global CO2 emissions.

 About CSA Standards

-IPAC-CO2 Research Inc., the International Performance Assessment Centre for Geologic Storage of Carbon Dioxide, is an environmental non-government organization committed to providing independent, objective information, best practices, advice and assessments to governments, industry and the public.
-IPAC-CO2 Research Inc. was established in 2009 with $14 million in funding from the Government of Saskatchewan, Royal Dutch Shell and the Government of Canada.
-The secretariat or administrative offices are located at the University of Regina and IPAC-CO2 Research Inc. has established a global network of regional centres in eight countries on six continents.
+IPAC-CO2 Research Inc., the International Performance Assessment Centre for the Geologic Storage of Carbon Dioxide, is a not-for-profit research and development organization committed to providing independent, objective information, best practices, advice and assessments to governments, industry and the public.
+IPAC-CO2 was created through the efforts of Royal Dutch Shell, the Government of Saskatchewan and the University of Regina.
+With over 20 years of experience in developing CCS technology, the University of Regina is providing a base for the Secretariat.
 For more information, visit www.ipac-co2.com

 A social media release including images and video clips is available at http://smr.newswire.ca/en/csa-standards/deep-earth-storage-of-industrial-carbon-emissions

 Version française disponible